slukits/lines/README.md

 to that component.
 E.g. OnKey, OnFocus, OnLayout are methods of such interfaces.
 Keyboard and mouse events are bubbling up from the focused/clicked component through all enclosing ancestors.
-The environment instance of such a reported bubbling event may be used to suppress bubbling: e.StopBubbling().
+The environment instance e of such a reported bubbling event may be used to suppress bubbling: e.StopBubbling().

 # Layout handling